Chaff names

 Confusion can sometimes arise because:

-Some tools might mistakenly check only for the existence of a name in these historical files without verifying if an auction was actually won and finalized for that name within the Prepunk dates.
+* Some tools might mistakenly check only for the createdAt of a name without verifying if an auction was actually *won and finalized* for that name within the Prepunk dates.

 **Key Takeaway:**